scriptcs-contrib/scriptcs-edge/README.md

 # What is it?

-Execute node.js scripts from scriptcs with the power of edge.
+Execute node.js scripts from scriptcs with the power of [edge] (https://github.com/tjanczuk/edge).
 Script on script!

+Edge allows invoking node.js applications from within .NET! scriptcs-edge makes it easy to consume edge within your scriptcs scripts.

 # Install
 ```